kamstrup/fn/README.md

 })
 ```

+### Error Handling
+When operating on in-memory structures like slices, maps, channels and so forth error handling is
+normally not relevant.
+But if you do IO or some other operation that can error on runtime Fn provides
+a few ways to handle it.

+The `fn.Error(seq)` function returns an `error` if there is an error associated with a Seq or Opt.
+When you execute a Seq the "empty" tail Seq from ForEach() and other operations will capture any
+errors.

+Alternatively you can wrap results in `Opt[T]` which can also capture an error.

 TODO
 ---
 ```
 CHORES
 * Put examples in this README
+* Make chanSeq public and add ChanAs()

 API CHANGES
 * Opt needs an API overhaul
+* Order of args / type params in fn.Into() and FuncCollect?
+* Into() error reporting from tail seq?!

 FEATURES (in order of prio)
 * fnio.DirOf(dirName), * fnio.DirTreeOf(dirName) (recursive)